yuvalmGS/gigaspaces-wiki-jekyll/sbp/lowering-the-space-object-footprint.markdown

 h1.
 The Basic Flow
 With the compact serialization pattern:
 - Before you write the object you serialize all non indexed fields (payload data) into one byte array field using the GigaSpaces serialization API (pack).
-- You serialize/de-serialize all indexed fields as usual (have the {{writeExternal}} , {{readExternal}} implementation to write and read these into the stream).
+- You serialize/de-serialize all indexed fields as usual (have the `writeExternal` , `readExternal` implementation to write and read these into the stream).
 - After reading the object from the space you should de-serialize the byte array data (unpack).

 {indent}!GRA:Images^bin_ser.jpg!{indent}

 When the object is written to the space:
 - The non-indexed fields are compacted and serialized into the same field (as a byte array).
-- All the indexed fields + the byte array are serialized as usual via the {{writeExternal}} call.
+- All the indexed fields + the byte array are serialized as usual via the `writeExternal` call.
 - The object with arrives in the space, de-serialized, indexed fields stored as usual and the byte array field stored as is.

 When the object is read from the space: